 Tip 2: Create a Record of Inaccessible Areas

+Managing risks is essential for home inspectors.
 When home inspectors cannot access areas that require inspection, it must be documented.
 Home inspectors should always go on the record—in writing—to say a certain area(s) were inaccessible and that access and subsequent inspection are necessary to ensure there isn’t concealed damage.

-Tip 4: Avoid Identifying Sewage Disposal Responsibility
+Tip 5: Identifying Sewage Disposal Systems

 Home inspectors are generally not required by law or even encouraged by association-sponsored standards of practice to identify whether sewage is handled privately or by the municipality.
-If possible, inspectors should ask whether the home is on private or public systems prior to the inspection as this information is generally available as part of the listing.
-However, some buyers will not have this information and some inspectors feel compelled to document the type of system.
+If possible, inspectors should ask whether the home is on private or public systems prior to the inspection, as this information is generally available as part of the listing.
+However, some buyers will not have this information, and some inspectors feel compelled to document the type of system.
 However, unless regulations or required standards of practive direct you otherwise, avoid this practice.
-If you feel compelled to document the type of system, be certain to provide a source for the information and recommend the buyer confirm the the system type.
+If you feel compelled to document the type of system, be certain to provide a source for the information and recommend the buyer confirm the system type.

-Tip 5: Get Visual Documentation of the Inspection
+Tip 6: Get Visual Documentation of the Inspection

-Tip 6: Don’t Admit Guilt
+Tip 7: Don’t Admit Guilt

 5 FAQs About Risk Management for Home Inspectors